-In general, mapping function between different names of a single object can be used to build flexible relationships between names, such as:
+In general, mapping function among different names of a single object can be used to build flexible relationships between names, such as:

-- o An identifier can be derived from another identifier, which forms nested or tunneled names. - o A principal can be signed by another principal, to build trust between different principals, such as for ownership, administration, and social relationships. - o A domain name can point to another domain name for the same object.
+- o An identifier can be derived from another identifier, which forms nested or tunneled names. - o A principal can be signed by another principal, to build trust between different principals, such as for ownership, administration, and social relationships.

+o A domain name can point to another domain name for the same object.

-The P:I:D schema can support these levels of flexibility.
+The PID schema can support these levels of flexibility.
 However, we consider these are extensions of core naming schema.

-3. Security and Trust Management
+3. Security Considerations

-As traditional, the integrity of a content object is maintained by the signature included in each data chunk.
+As traditional, the integrity of a content object is maintained by a signature included in each data chunk.
 If the principal (P) of the object name is the public key or hash of the public key of its publisher, this key can be used to verify the integrity and authenticity of the object.
-When P is the hash of the content itself, then the signature itself is built with P. Therefore, PID provides a strong binding between the name and the content of the object.
+When P is the hash of the content itself, the signature itself is built with P. Therefore, PID provides a strong binding between a name and its content object.

-When P is (the hash of) a public key, it can be the trust derivation information of the object, e.g., an end user can use it to decide whether to trust the content or not, based on some trust management infrastructure such as PKI or name-based trust [11].
+When P is (the hash of) a public key, it can be the trust derivation information of the object, e.g., an end user can use it to decide whether to trust the content object or not, based on a trust management infrastructure such as PKI or name-based trust [11].
 However, PID schema is independent from any trust management infrastructure.
 The trust of a content object is derived from the trust of the principal.
-Either network nodes or end users can verify the trust of a content object.
-The trust management infrastructure is out of the scope of PID naming schema.
+Either a network node or an end user can verify the trust of a content object.
+The trust management infrastructure is out of the scope of PID schema.

-Similar to [6], the public key of a principal can be regular ICN data, also with the name of P:I:D. For the name of a certified public key, its I can be some domain- or realm-based name, D can be the name (if static) of the certificate directory service of a CA, or a domain that resolves the location of a public key certificate, and the P is the hash the CA's public key.
+Similar to [6], the public key of a principal can be regular ICN data, also with the name format of P:I:D. For the name of a certified public key, its I can be some domain- or realm-based name, D can be the name (if static) of the certificate directory service of a CA, or a domain that resolves the location of a public key certificate, and the P is the hash the CA's public key.